ajpsyk/hide-youtube-related/README.md

 # Hide YouTube Related Column

-A lightweight Chrome Extension built with Manifest V3 that adds a native-feeling toggle button to the YouTube sidebar.
+A lightweight Chrome Extension built with Manifest V3 that adds a native-feeling toggle button to the YouTube masthead.
 It allows users to hide the "Related Videos" section for a distraction-free experience.

 ## Features